doc4d/4d-web-studio/docs/web-studio/overview.md

 ## Known limitations

-Since the web studio is still in early stages of development, so some features are not yet available:
+Since the web studio is still in early stages of development, some features are not yet available:

-* At this stage, there is no debugger for the web studio.
+* At this stage, there is no debugger for the web studio

-* You cannot navigate from page to page.
+* You cannot navigate from page to page

-* The web form cannot be rendered exclusively in the web studio (eye icon).
+* The web form cannot be rendered exclusively in the web studio (eye icon)